Southern Sausage Gravy

-This is how I make my homemade sausage gravy.
+This is how I make my homemade Southern Sausage Gravy.
 There’s nothing better than biscuits and gravy in my opinion – YUM!
 It’s super simple to make too.

 I have to admit it.
 Biscuits & gravy is my favorite food of all time.
 Nothing, and I do mean nothing, can even come close to touching it.
 By far, it is the best thing I could ever possibly put into my mouth.
 At least, that is, when it’s done right.